sfosc/sfosc/content/business-models/as-a-service.md

 ### Does this model help create a Sustainable Free and Open Source Community?

 Maybe.
-With the example of Discourse above, the answer is yes.
-The community is sustained through the service, but any member of the community would be free to compete.
-With any model that uses dual licensing combined with aggressive copyleft, or non-free licenses, it trades the [fundamental liberties in the core commitment]({{% ref "principles" %}}) for revenue.
+Discourse is an example of a sustainable community because the project is financed by the service but any member of the community would be free to compete.
+However, projects that protect the hosting organization from competition through a [dual license model]{{{% ref "business-models/dual-licensing" %}}} are unlikely to have sustainable open source communities due to the unequal participation between the controlling entity and other collaborators.
+Such approaches do not adhere to the sustainability principles that are advocated in [the core commitment]({{% ref "principles" %}}).